 Tax Return Checklists

 We offer our tax services throughout the year to our investment clients.
-We are not taking on drop-in tax clients at this time.
+We are not taking on NEW tax clients at this time.

 The tax deadline to file a Canadian personal return is April 30th.
 If you are self-employed, the filing deadline is June 15th, but late-payment interest will accrue effective May 1st.
 The above deadlines only apply if you have a tax balance owing.